OWASP/Top10/2021/docs/A09_2021-Security_Logging_and_Monitoring_Failures.md

     quickly.

--   Establish or adopt an incident response and recovery plan, such as NIST 800-61r2 or later.
+-   Establish or adopt an incident response and recovery plan, such as National Institute of Standards and Technology (NIST) 800-61r2 or later.

-There are commercial and open-source application protection frameworks such as the OWASP ModSecurity Core Rule Set, and open-source log correlation software, such as the ELK stack, that feature custom dashboards and alerting.
+There are commercial and open-source application protection frameworks such as the OWASP ModSecurity Core Rule Set, and open-source log correlation software, such as the Elasticsearch, Logstash, Kibana (ELK) stack, that feature custom dashboards and alerting.

 ## Example Attack Scenarios